Farmers Weekly’s annual Inventions Competition is open for entries.

 Good examples from previous years include ATV attachments or fencing machines.

-Intermediate-level inventions include more complicated components such as a basic hydraulic or electrical system – we’re talking about simple cultivators or oil-powered straw spreaders.
+Intermediate level inventions include more complicated things such as a basic hydraulic of electrical system.

 Complex-grade entries will have probably taken weeks or months to plan and build, and will make use of an engine or complicated combination of electrics and hydraulics.